mkaifi/Kickstarter-analysis/README.md

     - 2) The "theaters" category had the lowest engagement in the month of December.

 - What can you conclude about the Outcomes based on Goals?
+   1) Although I do not agree with the data as I believe there to be a discrepany, I will still conclude that the percentage of cancelled is significantly lower than percentage successful and percentage failed.

 - What are some limitations of this dataset?
     -As with any dataset, I believe that the biggest limitation is that there may be discripencies in the data itself.
 I used the correct formulas but was still not pulling in the correct data.